pharo-contributions/mutalk/README.md

 - all tests are green
 - mutation analysis works
 - UI is under working.
-There is a custom inspector tab to better visualise the results
+There is already a custom inspector tab to better visualise the results

 ## How to load
 ```smalltalk